electricimp/Usb/docs/DriverDevelopmentGuide.md

 }
 ```

 On the other hand it could be class of devices like keyboard or mouse which should
-not have vendor specific:
+not have vendor specific.

+**Example 2:**
 ```squirrel
 class MyCustomDriver extends USB.Driver {